savoirtech/hecate/README.md

 new data models, index, and search those.

 It is a library that has undergone several iterations and heavy load testing.
-In the simplest DAO solution we hold around 500 req/s against an 8 node VM based cluster.
+In the simplest DAO solution we hold around 5000 req/s against an 8 node VM based cluster.
 (We never got any further than that since the surrounding HW failed)

+If you want more of the background on this - https://oracleus.activeevents.com/2013/connect/sessionDetail.ww?SESSION_ID=3674

+Since then a CQL mapper and library has been added, still retaining a very simple model for quickly building Java applictions without having to worry about Cassandra.

 Starting with the "Fixed DAO"
 ```Java

 @Test